nahorh/Virtual-assistant-with-chatbot/README.md

 * Fuzzy match algorithm is used to match the user spoken content to the standard questions.

+* A WhatsApp message can be sent using voice command without opening anything anywhere.
+It uses Twilio API.

 * In this way, the assistant follows ethical compliance and is not answerable to personal adverserial questions.

-* It has twilio chatbot service integrated that can be activated using voice.
+* It has Twilio ChatBot service integrated that can be activated using voice.

 * Chatbot is trained on IBM Watson service that is able to serve customers om WhatsApp.